-Systemd unit files as records of initialization instructions for each service in declarative style are great idea.
-Declarative approach has a huge advantage of replacing the traditionally used per-daemon startup shell scripts.
+Systemd unit files as records of initialization instructions for each service in declarative style are a great idea.
+The declarative approach has a huge advantage of replacing the traditionally used per-daemon startup shell scripts.
 It mitigates differences between distributions and also maintenance on the time scale.
 See my overview over Unit types.

 A service unit describes how a service is managed.
 This will include how to start or stop, restart the service, under which circumstances it should be automatically started, and the dependency and ordering information for related software.The easiest way to determine the type of a unit is with its type suffix, which is appended to the end of the resource name.